 Registration is now closed.
-Information about additional workshops, starting week 17, will be posted later this spring.
 Please contact the teacher trainers directly with questions about the workshop.

 Kids don’t come with a manual!
 Bring out the best in your children and yourself with our upcoming Positive Discipline workshop.